jagrvargen/holbertonschool-higher_level_programming/0x0B-python_input_output/README.md

 6. 6-from_json_string.py - A function that returns an object (Python data structure) represented by a JSON string.

 7. 7-save_to_json_file.py - A function that writes an Object to a text file, using a JSON representation.

+8. 8-load_from_json_file.py - A function that creates an Object from a JSON file.